HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

 ##### HaikuTimeline

-An instance of a timeline, which controls animation for a specific set of elements, as well as their properties.
+An instance of a timeline, which controls animation for the properties of a specific, targeted set of elements within the host component tree.
+Subclass of `HaikuBase`.

+###### EVENTS

+* `'play'` - Fired when the timeline is played.
+Always preceded by `'start'`.
+* `'start'` - Fired when the timeline is started.
+* `'pause'` - Fired when the the timeline is paused.
+Always preceded by `'stop'`.
+* `'stop'` - Fired when the timeline is stopped.
+* `'seek'` - Fired when a timeline _seek_ occurs.
+Always preceded by `'start'`.
+The time value (`number`) is passed as the first argument to the handler.
+* `'frame'` - Fired when the timeline clock is updated in preparation for rendering an animation frame.
+Use with care, as under normal conditions this event is fired 60 times per second.
+The current frame value (`number`) is passed as the first argument to the handler.

 ###### METHODS

-**.assignOptions(optionsObject: object) -> void**
+**.assignOptions(optionsObject: object): void**

 Assign the configuration options for this timeline instance: